Mt Feathertop seen from Mount Hotham

 Charge cascade

-While the trip was “only” 250km (and effectively shorter considering 1800m descent), we weren’t starting full or finishing on empty.
-We were also racing the sunset all day.
-The plan, timed to 30-minute blocks, called for about 40% charge but, given we could easily spend two precious blocks waiting for an occupied charger, how should we decide where to charge on the day?
+While the trip in an EV was “only” 250km, we couldn’t starting full or finish empty.
+Even with 1800m descent, we needed to charge about 40%.
+Also, from the moment we started, we were racing the sunset.
+So we planned the whole day in 30-minute blocks.
+We could easily spend two precious blocks waiting for an occupied charger, so how should we decide where to charge on the day?

 It also showed when we would have run out of charging options to get to the surf before sunset.
 After all this preparation, however, plan A worked out!

-Manual calculation and diagramming was fine for one adventure, but for future road trips I wanted a similar contingency capability in trippler.
+Manual calculation and diagramming was fine for one adventure, but for future road trips I wanted a similar contingency capability in trippler (which previously guaranteed resilience but didn’t provide specific contingencies).

 Coding contingency

-Thinking about the experience, and various approaches to contingency planning in trippler, I arrived at two new trippler features:
+Thinking about the adventure experience, and various approaches to contingency planning in trippler, I arrived at two new features:

-Together, these give us contingencies for chargers on the planned route.
+Together, these give us contingencies for chargers on a planned route.
+Now we can see how we’d build the charge cascade for The Cross to The Cape in trippler…

 Configure the cascade